U.S. Route 206: History

 A freeway was also proposed for US 206 in northwestern New Jersey during the 1960s.
 In 1964, a Route 94 freeway was planned to follow US 206 between Netcong and Newton on its way to the proposed Route 23 freeway in Hamburg.
 The Tri-State Transportation Commission proposed a longer US 206 freeway that was to connect I-78 and I-287 in Bedminster Township north to Newton, incorporating the southern portion of the Route 94 proposal.
 This freeway was intended to relieve traffic on existing roads and provide access to recreation areas.
-By the late 1960s, the US 206 freeway would be planned by the NJDOT to connect I-80 in Netcong north to Montague.
+By the late 1960s, the US 206 freeway would be planned by NJDOT to connect I-80 in Netcong north to Montague.
 This freeway was proposed to provide access to proposed national recreation area along the Delaware River that would have been built in conjunction with the controversial Tocks Island Dam project as well as alleviating traffic on the existing road.
 However, like the US 206 freeway proposal in southern New Jersey, it was not built yet.